The Patriot Post® · Deconstructing the Australian Gun Confiscation Debate

 “The ultimate authority … resides in the people alone. … [T]he advantage of being armed, which the Americans possess over the people of almost every other nation … forms a barrier against the enterprises of ambition, more insurmountable than any…” —James Madison (1788)

-In the wake of last October’s mass murder by a sociopath in Las Vegas, comes tragic news of another mass murder on a school campus of a Parkland, Florida high school by a sociopathic assailant using a firearm, it is clear that the abject failure of federal, state and local agencies which had full knowledge of the risk posed by this individual failed to intervene.
+In the wake of the mass murder by a sociopath in Las Vegas, comes tragic news of another mass murder on a school campus of a Parkland, Florida high school by another sociopathic assailant using a firearm, it is clear that the abject failure of federal, state and local agencies which had full knowledge of the risk posed by this individual failed to intervene.

 But it is the response from Donald Trump versus that from Barack Obama which demonstrates the great divide between Republicans and Democrats on the causation for such violent acts, most notably the cultural entropy and social devolution across our nation, the direct result of failed government policies.